syrio/instastream-demo/README.md

 While the socketstream server is running:

       % cd instastream-demo
       % cake all

 ### Watch a certain default city

 While the socketstream server is running:

       % cd instastream-demo
       % cake -w 'London' watch

 ### List default cities

       % cd instastream-demo
       % cake list

 ### Watch a certain non-default city

 While the socketstream server is running:

       % cd instastream-demo
       % cake -w "Rome" -t "41.9" -o "12.5" watch

 If you want to add a city with a minus long or minus lat, use a double minus (avoids problems with optparse options parsing)

       % cd instastream-demo
       % cake -w "Philadelphia" -t "39.95" -o "--75.17"  watch

 ### Clear active subscriptions

       % cd instastream-demo
       % cake clear

 ## cUrl

-If you don't like the Cakefile you can use cUrl - see the last section of the [blog post](http://blog.carbonfive.com/2011/06/14/instagram-realtime-demo-with-node-js-redis-and-web-sockets/) and the Instagram API [documentation](http://instagram.com/developer/) for information on how to do that
+If you don't like the Cakefile you can use cUrl - see the last section of the [blog post](http://blog.carbonfive.com/2011/06/14/instagram-realtime-demo-with-node-js-redis-and-web-sockets/) and the Instagram API [documentation](http://instagram.com/developer/) for information on how to do that.